pytchlang/pytch-vm/doc/source/developer/clones.rst

 ``clone_handlers``.
 Threads are created, gathered into one thread-group, and marked ‘running’, ready for the next time round ``one_frame()``.

+A newly-registered clone is inserted in the drawing order just before the instance from which it was cloned.
+This makes it appear just behind its parent instance, from the viewer’s perspective.

 ‘Deleting’ a clone
 ~~~~~~~~~~~~~~~~~~